zbm-dev/zfsbootmenu/docs/general/faq.rst

 Why doesn't ZFSBootMenu support having a separate pool for ``/boot``?
 ---------------------------------------------------------------------

+Boot pools are a by-product of GRUB not supporting most OpenZFS feature flags.
+They serve no purpose on a system with a modern version of OpenZFS in the bootloader.

 Why can't my computer boot ZFSBootMenu?
 ---------------------------------------

+Dude, you got a Dell :(

 How can I get more information from ZFSBootMenu for debugging?
 --------------------------------------------------------------

+Use ``zreport`` from the recovery shell to access system information and pool/dataset details.

 What's with this hostid stuff?
 ------------------------------